smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetMediaClockTimer/index.md

   * COUNTUP/COUNTDOWN modes:
     * Start counting up or down from the requested `startTime` value with a step of 1 second;
     * Continue counting up or down until:
       - The next request of _SetMediaClockTimer_ with appropriate parameters comes;
       - Zero is reached in the case of COUNTDOWN.
   * PAUSE mode:
     * Pause the timer that is counting up or down;
     * If `startTime` or `endTime` parameters are provided, the values must be updated on the HMI.
   * CLEAR mode:
     * Clear `startTime` to 00:00:00 in the case that the `startTime` parameter is not provided in the request, otherwise, `startTime` must be updated with a new value.
 It is up to HMI to determine the way the media clock timer is cleared: either to remove it from display or to set it to zero.

-_**Note:**_
-- SDL will not send this request if the `mediaClock` field is not indicated as supported in [UI.GetCapabilities](https://github.com/smartdevicelink/sdl_hmi_integration_guidelines/blob/master/docs/UI/GetCapabilities/index.md).
-- HMI must remember the mode and the value (continuing to update it in case of COUNTUP / COUNTDOWN) of the media clock timer associated with appID and display the accurate values whenever the appID application is activated after having been deactivated.
-- Initially, the appID together with other application-related information is provided by SDL within one of _UpdateAppList_ and _OnAppRegistered_ RPCs.

 3) Respond with the [result code] correspondingly to the results of this RPC execution.
 [result code]: https://github.com/smartdevicelink/sdl_hmi_integration_guidelines/blob/develop/docs/UI/SetMediaClockTimer/index.md#response
+!!!

+!!!
+NOTE
+1) SDL will not send this request if the `mediaClock` field is not indicated as supported in [UI.GetCapabilities](https://github.com/smartdevicelink/sdl_hmi_integration_guidelines/blob/master/docs/UI/GetCapabilities/index.md).
+2) HMI must remember the mode and the value (continuing to update it in case of COUNTUP / COUNTDOWN) of the media clock timer associated with appID and display the accurate values whenever the appID application is activated after having been deactivated.
+3) Initially, the appID together with other application-related information is provided by SDL within one of _UpdateAppList_ and _OnAppRegistered_ RPCs.
+!!!

 #### Parameters